4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/InsertMany.md

 * bypassDocumentValidation (boolean): If true, allows the write to circumvent document level validation.

+  For servers < 3.2, this option is ignored as document level validation is not available.

 * ordered (boolean): If true, when an insert fails, return without performing the remaining writes.
 If false, when a write fails, continue with the remaining writes, if any.
 The default is true.

 * session (MongoDB\Driver\Session): Client session.

+  Sessions are not supported for server versions < 3.6.

 * writeConcern (MongoDB\Driver\WriteConcern): Write concern.